plexe-ai/smolmodels/CONTRIBUTING.md

-# Contributing to SmolModel
+# Contributing to SmolModels

-Thank you for considering contributing to SmolModel!
+Thank you for considering contributing to SmolModels!
 Your contributions help improve this project for everyone.

 ## Table of Contents